Experimental measurement of quantum first-passage-time distributions

 After the composite pulse, the ion is in an entangled state between internal energy levels and the motion.
-A subsequent measurement of the ion internal state using state-dependent resonance fluorescence has two possible outcomes (Fig.~\ref{fig:step}c): $\ket{S_{1/2}}$ in which case the ion fluoresces and photons are rapidly emitted (so-called `bright' state), or it can collapse to the $\ket{D_{5/2}}$ state and emit no photons (so-called `dark' state).
-Camera images of the ion in both bright and dark states are shown in Fig.~\ref{fig:step}b.
-This measurement of the internal state implements the measurement projectors $\mathbb{P}^\text{S}$ and $\mathbb{P}^\text{A}$.
-If a survival outcome is obtained, the trial continues for another time interval $\theta$ and the step pulse is re-applied.
+A subsequent measurement of the ion internal state using state-dependent resonance fluorescence at 397~nm has two possible outcomes (Fig.~\ref{fig:step}a): $\ket{S_{1/2}}$ in which case the ion fluoresces and photons are rapidly emitted (so-called `bright' state), or it can collapse to the $\ket{D_{5/2}}$ state and emit no photons (so-called `dark' state).
+Camera images of the ion in both bright and dark states are shown in Fig.~\ref{fig:step}c.
+This measurement of the internal state completes the measurement and projects the motional state either into the \textit{surviving} or \textit{absorbing} domain.
+If a \textit{survival} outcome is obtained, the ion is in state

+and the trial continues for another time interval $\theta$ and the step pulse is re-applied.
 This sequence is repeated until a bright measurement is obtained, after which the trial is terminated.
+We designed this measurement technique such that in the case that a dark state is obtained, a faithful quantum projective measurement has occurred.
+However, if a bright state is obtained, the motional state is altered due to to photon recoil.
+This has no impact on the FPTD since the trial is ended at that point.
+These types of two-step measurement protocols where a first `logic' pulse maps the motional state onto the internal state which is subsequently projectively measured are known to produce faithful quantum measurements of the motional state in the case that a dark outcome is obtained~\cite{Fluhmann2019}.

+\textit{QFPTD predictions}---Having established the QFPTD experimental protocol, we now present a few theoretical predictions.
+In this experiment, the ion is coupled to the natural, high-temperature amplitude reservoir from noisy electric fields in the environment~\cite{Turchette_engineered_reservoir}.
+This electric-field noise causes an initially ground-state cooled ion to heat and evolve to a thermal state of average occupation number $\bar n$.
+We independently measure the heating rate $\Dot{\bar n}$ at the motional frequency $\omega$ through the standard sideband asymmetry technique.
+We then relate the heating rate to the noise spectral density using $\Dot{\bar n}(\omega) = (e^2/4m\omega\hbar) S_\xi(\omega) $~\cite{Brownnutt}.
+We note that, in quantum mechanics, we distinguish between closed systems, which evolve unitarily, and open systems, which do not.
+The QFPTD measurement scheme developed in this letter can be used in both cases.

+The evolution of the motional state due to the electric-field noise in between measurements can be described using either quantum trajectory theory, or a quantum master equation.
+For the density matrix $\rho$, the master equation is~\cite{Turchette_engineered_reservoir}

+where $a^\dagger (a)$ is the motional state creation (annihilation) operator.
+We also write (\ref{eq:master_eq}) as $\dot \rho = \mathcal{M}\rho$.
+This evolution closely resembles a well-known classical analogue: the classical undamped harmonic oscillator driven by additive noise: $ \Ddot{x} + \omega^2x = e\xi(t)/m$ where $m$ is the mass of the ion~\cite{Gardiner_quantum_noise, Bruerer_and_pretrucione, HArty:2013}.
+For convenience, we henceforth adopt dimensionless time $t$, such that $\Dot{\bar n} = 1$, and use the independently measured value of $\Dot{\Bar{n}}$ to relate experimental and theoretical timescales.
+The normalized density matrix representing the surviving states immediately after the $n$-th measurement at $t=n\theta$ is given by a renewal equation